amber-smalltalk/grunt-init-amber/README.md

 _Windows users, see [the grunt-init documentation](http://gruntjs.com/project-scaffolding) for the correct directory destination_

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, change into an empty directory, run this command and follow the prompts.

 ```
 grunt-init amber
 ```

-_Note that this template will generate files in the current directory, so be sure to change to a new directory first if you do not want to overwrite existing files._
+_Note: this template will generate files in the current directory, so be sure to change to a new directory first if you do not want to overwrite existing files._